 The end caps were the one thing on the table still in perfect condition; we didn’t have to refurbish them at all.

 I haven’t sealed the inside of the drawers yet; I’ll either use hemp oil again or I hear Wise Owl furniture salve is great for this application too!

 I’m sure that many a person passed up this old table at the thrift store.
 They might do a double take if they could see it now!
 It’s come a long way, baby (baby blue, to be exact)!

 After reattaching the lids, I displayed a grouping of succulents on top:

 You don’t even necessarily have to replace the double lids again.
 If you prefer, one lid is perfectly fine to cover up the gap where the sewing machine used to be.
 This configuration would be well suited for a laptop station.

 Watch the transformation in the quick video!

-With the extent of veneer repair that was necessary on this piece, even I wasn’t sure it would look this good again!
+With the extent of veneer work that was necessary to repair this piece, even I wasn’t sure it would look this good again!